 Customer success builds on the strong foundation of honesty and trust.
 And communication is key for building that foundation.
 Therefore, if there is one tip that I could offer, it would be to communicate as much as you can with your customers and be as transparent with them about issues as possible.
 Be proactive about anticipating issues and uphold the long term interest of your customers.
 That is the true spirit of customer advocacy.

-VP of Customer Success & Operations
+Head of Customer Success Enablement

 Start small.
 Great Customer Success is nothing more than “small ball.”
 It’s a series of little things that you do each day to improve the relationship, loyalty, and adoption with your customers.
 Develop a plan that focuses on the things you can do today (surveys, adoption campaigns, product road map, great onboarding experiences/fast time to first value, etc.).
 Once you have the small things mastered, continue to add other small things that you can do today and increase your plan and bring on other things that you can that are of a bit larger scope (customer journey mapping, quarterly business reviews, customer success team development, etc.)…and keep growing your efforts in small steps with each planning exercise.
 Before you know it, you will have an award winning Customer Success team and a well-baked strategy!